rnlee0054/163.1Website/index.md

 _.exe -saturation factor_

-Saturation is controlled using the greyscale version of the original image.
+Saturation is controlled using the greyscale version of the original image and performing linear interpolation between the greyscale image and the original image.
 Each pixel is the luminance of the original image's respective pixel.
 Interpolation decreases saturation.
 Extrapolation increases it.
 Negative factor inverts the hue.

 -1.0 | 0.0 | 0.5 | 1.0 (original) | 2.0
 --- | --- | --- | --- | ---